ampproject/amphtml/extensions/amp-access/amp-access.md

 ```html
 <div amp-access="expression">...</div>
 ```
 Properties and values refer to the properties and values of the Authorization response returned by the Authorization endpoint.
 This provides a flexible system to support different access scenarios.
+If using namespaces, just prepend namespaces to property names, e.g. `anamespace.aproperty`.

 The `amp-access-hide` attribute can be used to optimistically hide the element before the Authorization response has been received, which can show it.
 It provides the semantics of “invisible by default”.
 The authorization response returned by the Authorization later may rescind this default and make section visible.
 When `amp-access-hide` attribute is omitted, the section will be shown/included by default.
 The `amp-access-hide` attribute can only be used in conjunction with the `amp-access` attribute.
 ```html